void-linux/void-docs/src/config/locales.md

 # Locales and Translations

-You can use the following command, which is specific to `glibc` installations of Void (given that `musl` does not support locales), to see a list of currently enabled locales:
+`glibc` supports setting the system locale whereas `musl` does not, both support setting the language for applications.

+## Listing locales

+For a list of currently enabled locales, run:

 ```
 $ locale -a